detroit-labs/katalon-mobile-util/README.md

 To find a specific label from a collection of similar labels on the screen, first create a new Label TestObject in the Object Repository.
 The new Label should have properties for the `type` and `name` for iOS (or `class` and `resource-id` for Android).
 You should leave off the `label` or `text` properties in order to keep the Label generic to represent the collection of

-Then provide an index for which element in the list you want to find (indexes start at 0):
+Then provide an index for which element in the list you want to find (indexes start at 1):

 ```
-int index = 3 // first element in the list is at index 0
+int index = 3 // first element in the list is at index 1, so this gets the 3rd element
 TestObject labelAtIndex = Finder.findLabelAtIndex('Generic label element', index)
 ```